Sunday, December 10, 2017

 Stevie decides to funk things up a bit with the irresistible Caribbean-flavored “Boogie On Reggae Woman.”
 This track features one of his funkiest Moog synth basslines.
 He’s just riding all over the groove on his Moog bass.
 And just when you think things can’t get any funkier, Stevie takes the funk up a notch with a smokin’ harmonica solo.

-Side two kicks off with the blistering political anthem “You Haven’t Done Nothin’,” where Stevie goes in with both barrels on the Nixon administration for its indifference, lies and corruption.
+Side two kicks off with the blistering protest anthem “You Haven’t Done Nothin’,” where Stevie goes in with both barrels on the Nixon administration for its indifference, lies and corruption.
 This super-funky groove features some sizzling clavinet work from Stevie and some soulful backing vocals from his talented Motown labelmates the Jackson 5 on the “do-do-wops.”
 It’s one of the musician’s most powerful and scathing political statements on wax.

 Following “You Haven’t Done Nothin’” is the bittersweet breakup song “It Ain’t No Use.”
 Stevie delivers a magnificent vocal performance here and receives strong support from Deniece Williams, Minnie Riperton and Lani Groves on the chorus.